 Malpositions are treated with surgery.
-The purpose of the surgery is to relocate the eyelid so it can recover its function and aesthetic appearance.
+The purpose of the surgery is to reposition the eyelid so its function and aesthetic appearance are restored.
 In the case of patients with ptosis, surgery acts on the levator muscle of the upper eyelid, repositioning it so that it the height of the eyelid is correct and the patient can see properly.

 This can be carried out by the external route (through the skin) or the internal route (through the conjunctiva): the choice of technique depends on the result of a test carried out in the consultation with the ophthalmologist.

-In entropion and ectropion it's important that all the eyelid structures are properly assessed, to select the best treatment option in each case.
+In entropion and ectropion, it is important that all the eyelid structures are properly assessed in order to select the best treatment option in each case.
 For example, patients who have undergone surgery or have scars from accidents, the surgical technique of choice will aim to rebuild the affected eyelid layer, be it the skin or the conjunctiva via implants.

-In case it is due to age, surgery is usually a canthal strip, where by making a small incision in the external canthus of the eye the eyelid edge is anchored to the bone ridge to put it back in its normal position.
-In the majority of cases, the different sugeries offer an immediate slution to eyelid malposition and its associated complications.
+In the event that the eyelid malposition is due to age, surgery is usually a canthal strip, whereby a small incision in the external canthus of the eye is made to anchor the eyelid edge to the bone ridge and put it back in its normal position.
+In the majority of cases, the different surgeries offer an immediate solution to eyelid malposition and its associated complications.

 Frequently asked questions

 Yes, there are surgical options even for mild cases of ptosis.
-They relocate the eyelid and improve the appearance.
+They reposition the eyelid and improve the appearance.

-It is important to see an ophthalmologist for a check-up to find out both the surgical treatment options as well as for an assessment eye surface condition.
+It is important to see an ophthalmologist for a check-up to find out the surgical treatment options as well as to get an eye surface condition assessment.
 If there is mechanical damage from the eyelash rubbing it may cause cornea lesions and conjunctiva irritation.